Visit the Neues Museum and See the Bust of Nefertiti in Berlin

 The bust of Nefertiti is on the second level, as are a variety of other sculptures from Ancient Egypt and the large papyrus collection.
 The papyri are displayed in glass cabinets in a darkened room with different items sliding out on demand.

-On the ground floor is the Dreißig Jahrhunderte (30 Centuries) collection of head sculptures (Room 109) that shows how art and the depiction of people developed in ancient Egypt over a period of 3,000 years.
-These heads include pharaohs and priests but also other, lesser important figures.
+On the ground floor is the Dreißig Jahrhunderte (30 Centuries) collection of head sculptures (Room 109) showing how art and the depiction of people developed in ancient Egypt over a period of 3,000 years.
+These heads included not only pharaohs and priests but also other, less important figures.
 The best-known statue – the Berlin Green Head – is of an unknown person made around 350 BC.

 In the cellar are further small displays covering death and life after death.
-The number of mummies on display is surprisingly small for an Egyptian museum with the animal mummies probably the more interesting.
+The number of mummies on display is surprisingly small for an Egyptian museum, with the animal mummies probably the most interesting.

 The Bust of Queen Nefertiti in Berlin